HealthSamurai/jute.clj/README.md

 ## Expressions

 I'm quite short in time right now to describe full expressions syntax.
-To get some understaing of them please take a look at the [expressions test suite](https://github.com/HealthSamurai/jute.clj/blob/master/spec/expressions.yml).
+To get some understating of them please take a look at the [expressions test suite](https://github.com/HealthSamurai/jute.clj/blob/master/spec/expressions.yml).
 Commented out pieces are still need to be implemented.